 - Organize outreach programs to educate our host communities about the mission of mercy that the Prophet (peace and blessings be upon him) represents.

-The above list can be expanded upon through brain storming and creative thinking.
+The above list can be expanded upon through brain storming and thinking.